 En español | In a year with increasingly outrageous behavior from airline passengers, perhaps we shouldn’t be surprised by what happened on Delta Airlines Flight 2790 from Tampa, Florida, to Atlanta on Dec.
 23.

 If you haven’t already seen the viral video of the incident: A woman who’s been identified as Patricia Cornwall stands in the aisle with her mask pulled down, furious after a crew member has asked her to find an empty seat while the beverage cart blocks her path.
 A riled-up Cornwall tells the man seated next to where she’s standing to “put your [expletive] mask on.”
 He angrily yells at her to put her own mask on, and shouts, “Sit down, Karen!” (the derogatory term for an unpleasant white woman who feels perpetually wronged).
 They hurl profanities at each other, and she finally spits on him and hits his face before being pulled away by crew members.
 Cornwall was reportedly taken into federal custody when the plane landed.

 So much for the friendly skies.

-The federal agency has even gone as far as to tweet warnings and release memes — pictures with text designed to easily share on social media — urging passengers to behave.
+The FAA has tried to raise public awareness by tweeting warnings and releasing memes — pictures with text designed to easily share on social media — urging passengers to behave.